Amitgorkido7870/termux-desktop-i3/README.md

 This repository is a different version of [termux-desktop](dotfiles -gorkido-).

-If you need help join our facebook page: facebook page url
+If you need help join our facebook page: https://www.facebook.com/profile.php?id=100086467316205&mibextid=ZbWKwL